smalot/MagentoConnectorBundle/Resources/doc/mapping_transformation_to_magento.rst

 '''''''''''''''''''''''''''''''
  - transformed into Text field
  - format : "VALUE UNIT"
- - UNIT: if defined: channel unit, else default unit of the family ?
-TO CHECK
+ - UNIT: if defined: channel unit with conversion, else unit of the metric

 Attribute scope mapping